 While ‘one-click checkout’ might be a tall order for smaller ecommerce players to implement, they should nevertheless aim for as few steps as necessary to complete a transaction.

-That said, for smaller sellers who use Shopify or WooCommerce, it’s easier to hire Shopify developer or an ecommerce expert to add single-click checkout functionality.
+That said, for smaller sellers who use Shopify or WooCommerce, it’s easier to hire dedicated developer or an eCommerce expert to add single-click checkout functionality.

 - Use Trust Badges Liberally